 Overall, the capital-income ratio in the US is far more stable than in Europe.
 This might explain why Americans tend to have a far more benign view of capitalist development than Europeans.

 In 2010, capital in the USA was worth around 4.5 times national income.
 National income in the US is around $17 trillion, whilst in the EU it is around $18 trillion.
 Hence, multiply 17 trillion by 4.5 to get a sense of what the overall value of national capital/wealth is (measured in terms of market prices).

-It would be a mistake to conclude our analysis on the structural transformation of capital in the USA and Europe without discussing slavery.
+It would be a mistake to conclude our analysis on the structural transformation of wealth, and capital accumulation, in the USA and Europe without discussing slavery.

-Thomas Jefferson didn’t just own land in Virginia, he owned 600 slaves and these obviously didn’t form part of his ideal of the land of the free.
+Thomas Jefferson didn’t just own land in Virginia, he owned 600 slaves.
 Slavery was eventually abolished in 1865.

 In 1800 slaves represented 20 percent of the US population: roughly 1 million slaves out of a total population of 5 million.
 In the South, slaves represented 40 percent of the population: roughly 1 million slaves out of a population of 2.5 million.

 By 1860 the slave population had fallen to 15 percent or 4 million slaves in a population of 30 million.
 This can be explained primarily by population growth in the north and west.
 In the south it remained above 40 percent.